EdwardMGonzalez/Skolden/Vaughn_Dacey_Walker/combat.md

 You can use this feature a number of times equal to your Charisma modifier (a minimum of once).
 You regain any expended uses when you finish a long rest.

 Your Bardic Inspiration die changes when you reach certain levels in this class.
 The die becomes a d8 at 5th level, a d10 at 10th level, and a d12 at 15th level.

+### Combat Inspiration
+Bardic Inspiration dice can be used to add to weapon damage or armor class as well as the stuff above.

 Song of Rest (1d6 hp)